How to Replace the Drum Belt on Your Whirlpool WED4815EW Electric Dryer

 Step 1: Remove the Lint Screen and Housing

-Start by opening the dryer door of your WED4815EW and locating the lint screen on the upper right interior edge of the door.
-Grasp the lint screen handle and pull it straight out.
-The lint screen sits inside a plastic housing.
-Once the lint screen is removed, you can see the housing clearly.
-Note the position of the lint screen housing for reassembly, as you’ll need to disconnect it from the exhaust duct.
+Begin by opening the dryer door and finding the lint screen on the upper right interior edge.
+Pull the lint screen straight out.
+Once removed, you’ll see the plastic housing clearly.
+Remember how it’s positioned for reassembly since you’ll need to disconnect it from the exhaust duct.

 The lint housing on the WED4815EW connects to the blower wheel exhaust duct with a spring clip.
 Use your fingers or needle-nose pliers to release this clip, then gently pull the lint screen housing away from the interior.
-Set it aside in a safe location.
+Set it aside in a safe spot.

 Step 2: Release the Top Panel Using Putty Knife Clips